ferggren/react-router-redux-hot-boilerplate/README.md

-react-hot-boilerplate
+react-router-redux-hot-boilerplate
 =====================

-High customizable production-ready environment with React live-editing.
+High customizable production-ready environment with React-router, Redux and React live-editing.
 Live editing (webpack-dev-server and react-hot-loader) are included only when running in dev-server mode.

 ### Installation